bevyengine/bevy/README.md

 ### Fast Compiles

 Bevy can be built just fine using default configuration on stable Rust.
-However for really fast iterative compiles, you should use nightly Rust and rename [.cargo/config_fast_builds](.cargo/config_fast_builds) to `.cargo/config`.
-This enables the following:
+However for really fast iterative compiles, you should enable the "fast compiles" setup by [following the instructions here](http://bevyengine.org/learn/book/getting-started/setup/).
-* Shared Generics: This feature shares generic monomorphization between crates, which significantly reduces the amount of redundant code generated (which gives a nice speed boost).
-* LLD linker: Rust spends a lot of time linking, and LLD is _much_ faster.
-This config swaps in LLD as the linker on Windows and Linux (sorry MacOS users ...
-LLD currently does not support MacOS).
-You must have lld installed, which is part of llvm distributions:
-    * Ubuntu: `sudo apt-get install lld`
-    * Arch: `sudo pacman -S lld`
-    * Windows (using scoop package manager): `scoop install llvm`

 ## Libraries Used